kevtan/vscode/README.md

 ## Configuration

-- Visual Studio Code uses JSON for all configuration purposes.
+- Visual Studio Code uses JSON files for all configuration purposes.
 - There are two main categories of settings: User and Workspace.
+    - User settings are stored in the file `~/Library/ApplicationSupport/Code/User/settings.json`
+    - Workspace settings are stored in the file `.vscode/settings.json`.
 - Use the keyboard shortcut ⌘, to access both User and Workspace settings.
-- Workplace settings are stored in the file `.vscode/settings.json`.
 - Debug settings are stored in the file `.vscode/launch.json`.

 ## Navigation